Scoobadood/Remarkable/README.md

 # Project to allow easy installation of new templates onto reMarkable 2 devices.

+## History
-Currently this is a WiP and does nothing prticularly useful.
+Currently this is a WiP and does nothing particularly useful.
 Future commits will make this more usable.

 Right now it will only establish a connection to a device and recover the templates.json file, parse it and list the templates which are installed.